 On those metrics, Australia scores nil out of three.
-We have the Australian Electoral Commission’s annual “disclosure dump,” about seven months after each financial year.
-There are no caps on the size of donations.
-And, following each national election, $5 per voter is given to the parties with no strings attached.
+We have the Australian Electoral Commission’s annual “disclosure dump,” which doesn’t happen until about seven months after each financial year.
+We have no caps on the size of donations.
+And we give the parties $5 per voter in government funding with no strings attached.

 As its director Amy Loprest puts it, its overarching aim is to “improve the role of citizens in New York elections.”
 It does this by seeking to educate and empower the public, diminish the political influence of private money and promote electoral competition.
 On the metrics of a rational system, NYC bats three from three.